hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

   }
 }
 ```

-When global is set to true, only 1 worker is going to trigger the destroy.
-It is allowed to define multiple tearDown methods.
+When `global` is set to `true`, only one worker is going to trigger the `destroy`.
+It is allowed to define multiple `tearDown` methods.

-### Latency testing
+### Latency Testing

-Out of the box the timestep code generator emits code for tracking latencies using the excellent HdrHistogram library.
-Per timestep method a hdr file is created, so we can e.g. compare a Map.put with a Map.get latency from the same test.
+Out of the box the timestep code generator emits code for tracking latencies using the excellent `HdrHistogram` library.
+An `HDR` file is created for each timestep method.
+This way you can, for example, compare a `Map.put` with a `Map.get` latency from the same test.

-By default the timestep-threads will loop over the timestep methods as fast as they can and this is great for throughput testing and as a bonus you get an impression of the latency for that throughout.
-However for a propper latency test, you want to control the rate and measure the latency for that rate.
+By default the timestep-threads will loop over the timestep methods as fast as they can and this is great for throughput testing.
+As a bonus you get an impression of the latency for that throughput.
+However, for a proper latency test, you want to control the rate and measure the latency for that rate.
 Luckily using the Simulator this is very easy.

 ```
 class=example.MyTest
 threadCount=10
 interval=10ms
 ```

-If for discussion sake we assume the MyTest has a single timestep method called 'inc', then with the above configuration each timestep thread will make 1 inc call every 100ms.
+If for discussion sake we assume the `MyTest` has a single timestep method called `inc`, then with the above configuration each timestep thread will make one `inc` call every 100ms.
 Because there are 10 threads, we get an interval per request of 10ms.
-The interval is configured per load generating client/member, so if there are 2 workers generating load, then globally every 5ms a call is made.
+The interval is configured per load generating client/member.
+So if there are two workers generating load, then globally a call is made every 5ms.

-Another way to configure the throughout is using the 'ratePerSecond' property.
+Another way to configure the throughput is using the `ratePerSecond` property.
+Please see the following example:

 ```
 class=example.MyTest
 threadCount=10
 ratePerSecond=100
 ```

 In this case each thread wil make 10 requests per second.
-The ratePerSecond under the hood is transformed to interval, so it is a matter of convenience which one is prefered.
+The `ratePerSecond` under the hood is transformed to interval, so it is a matter of convenience which one is preferred.

 #### Coordinated Omission

-By default the Simulator prevents the coordinated omision problems by using the expected start-time of a request instead of the actual time.
-So instead of trying to do some kind of repair after it happened, the simulator actually prevents the problem happening in the first place.
-Simular technique is used in JLBH http://www.rationaljava.com/2016/04/jlbh-introducing-java-latency.html.
+By default the Simulator prevents the coordinated omission problems by using the expected start time of a request instead of the actual time.
+So instead of trying to do some kind of a repair after it happened, the Simulator actually prevents the problem happening in the first place.
+Simular technique is used in [JLBH](http://www.rationaljava.com/2016/04/jlbh-introducing-java-latency.html).

-If you are interested in on the impact of coordinated omission, the protection against it can be disabled using the:  'accountForCoordinatedOmission' property
+If you are interested in the impact of coordinated omission, the protection against it can be disabled using the `accountForCoordinatedOmission` property:
 ```
 class=example.MyTest
 threadCount=10
 ratePerSecond=100
 accountForCoordinatedOmission=false
 ```

-Be extremely careful when setting this property to false and publishing the results!
+Be extremely careful when setting this property to false and publishing the results.
 Because the number will be a lot more positive than they actually are.

 The rate of doing requests is controlled using the Metronome abstraction and a few flavors are available.
 One very interesting metronome is the ConstantCombinedRateMetronome.
 By default each timestep thread-will wait for a given amount of time for the next request and if there is some kind of obstruction, e.g. a map.get is obstructed by an fat entry processor, a bubble of requests is build up that is processed as soon as the entry processor has completed.
 Instead of building up this bubble, the ConstantCombinedRateMetronome can be used.
 If one thread is obstructing while its wants to do a get, other timestep-threads from the same execution group will continue with the requests this timestep thread was supposed to do.
 This way the bubble is prevented; unless all timestep threads from the same execution group are obstructed.